Hendrix-CS/csci150/labs/doublets.md

 	def get_index(current_word_len: int) -> int:

 Replace your original `input` statement with a call to `get_index()` to ensure valid input.
-Here is a continuation of our earlier example to show how the program should
+Try `get_index(5)` in the Python Console.
+It should only allow you to enter numbers from 1 to 5.

-behave:
+Here is a continuation of our earlier example to show how the program should behave:

 	Start   = LOG
     Current = LOG